avf/mobile-app-dev/exercises/login-screen-exercise.md

     // Check here if the login was successful
 }
 ```
 - Present a `UIAlertController` when the fake login is done with a success or error message.
+You can read up on how to create one [here](https://developer.apple.com/documentation/uikit/uialertcontroller).
 - We don't want the user to be able to log in twice at the same time.
 Make sure that while the fake login is running, all the UI elements are disabled (set `isEnabled` to `false`).
 - While the fake login is running, the user should understand what's going on.
 Add feedback by creating a `UIActivityIndicatorView` in your storyboard.
 Make sure that it's initially hidden.
 Show it before calling the fake log in and hide it after it's done.
 - Don't forget to clean up and re-enable the UI elements and hide the activity indicator once the login is done.